- CRAFT DIYS

 Looking to brighten up your door this Easter?
 You’ve come to the right place!
 Learn how to make a Carrot deco mesh wreath and frame this spring!

 Although I don’t decorate for every holiday, Easter is one of those times that I love to do something fun around the house, both inside and out.
 Maybe the arrival of Spring gets my creative juices going, and thinking that it’s time for all things new, or perhaps I just love bunnies!
 Either way, I have created more wreaths around Easter than at any time other time of year!
-This carrot wreath will forever be a favorite creation, though, as a timeless design that will always garner compliments and bring a smile to my face.
+This carrot wreath will forever be a favorite project, though, as a timeless design that will always garner compliments and bring a smile to my face – definitely one of my favorite seasonal crafts AND a favorite wreath craft!

 HOW TO MAKE A CARROT DECO MESH WREATH